|

 Phormium 'Tiny Tiger' (Dwarf Variegated New Zealand Flax) - A dwarf flax with upright spikey growth that reaches to only 12 inches tall and has relatively broad (in relation to length) leaves that are grey-green with the margins edged creamy-white.
 The variegation can flush pink at the base in cooler winter temperatures.
 Plant in full sun to light shade.
 It can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 Hardy to 15-20 F. It is possibly root hardy below these temperatures but can suffer severe foliage damage unless protected.
 This plant is speculated to be a dimunitive form of Phormium tenax 'Variegatum' and has also been called Phormium tenax 'Aurea Nana'.
 Under these names it has has circulated in the US horticultural trade for many years but its origins are a bit of a mystery.
 Flowers are reported to be yellow but we have not seen this cultivar flower and if it is trully a sport of Phormium tenax 'Variegata' the flowers should be red.
 An attractive addition for massing or for a border planting.
 A sport of this plant that is slightly taller has been named 'Tony Tiger'.

-This information about Phormium 'Tiny Tiger' displayed is based on research conducted in our library and from reliable online resources.
-We will also note observations that we have made about it as it grows in the gardens in our nursery and those elsewhere, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others, and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing it.
+The information about Phormium 'Tiny Tiger' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |